Dear Miss Doctor

 Dear Miss Doctor (Geliebtes Fräulein Doktor) is a 1954 West German romantic comedy film directed by Hans H. König and starring Edith Mill, Hans Nielsen and Helmut Schmid.

 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art directors Hertha Hareiter and Otto Pischinger.

 Synopsis

-The Students at a boarding school write a series of love letters between their attractive female teacher and one of the male sports teachers.
+Students at a boarding school write a series of love letters between their attractive female teacher and one of the male sports teachers.
 This leads to confusion and embarrassment before the two realize that they are truly in love.